webjay/triangle-type/ReadMe.md

 - I am using `TriangleClasses` as an array, which is also exported, so I will not need to make sure I spell equilateral, isosceles and scalene correct throughout my code.
 - I explicitly look for `=== undefined` rather than using `!` in front of a function.
 I believe it is more readable and type-safe.
 - I chose to run all the test functions (`isEquilateral`, `isIsosceles`, `isScalene`) simultaneously as their work is not too rough on the CPU, I assume.
 I could have chosen to do a while and look for the first function that returned true if we needed heavier work.
-- For proper testing I should also export the test functions, so they can be tested individually.